 The question above shows how the relationship between teachers and learners with physical handicap can be strengthened in regular schools.
-Most of the respondent that is 66.7% revealed that through training teachers in special needs education the relationship between teachers and learners with special needs will be strengthened since they will have the skills
+Most of the respondent that is 66.7% revealed that through training teachers in special needs education the relationship between teachers and learners with special needs will be strengthened since they will have the skills and technical knowledge on how to handle them.
+Guidance and counseling 33.3% can also assist in creating awareness about the needs of learners with physical handicap and how they can be assisted.

-The figure 4.8.
+Figure 7: 4.8.
 Relationship between teachers and learners with physical handicap can be strengthened.

-Table 4.9.
+Table 6: 4.9.
 Shows environmental factors affecting the physical handicap learners.